High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 2. Take a Defensive Driving Course

-A state-approved defensive driving course can earn you a 5% to 10% discount on your premium — roughly $50 to $150 per year.
-More importantly, some states allow you to use course completion to have a minor violation removed from your record.
-Check with your state DMV for approved programs.
+A state-approved defensive driving course can earn you a 5% to 30% discount on your premium depending on your state and insurer.
+In some states, completing an approved course can also remove a minor violation from your record entirely.
+Check your state DMV for approved programs — common providers include the National Safety Council and Defensive Driving by IMPROV.

 3. Improve Your Credit Score

 A lapse in coverage — even a short one — resets your standing with insurers.
 Keep your policy active, even at minimum levels.
-If you don't own a car, non-owner car insurance is an affordable way to maintain continuous coverage history.
+If you don't own a car, a non-owner car insurance policy is an affordable way to maintain continuous coverage history and avoid the penalty for coverage gaps.

 As your record improves, re-shop your coverage aggressively.
 Your current insurer may not automatically reward you for your progress — but a new one might.
-The transition back to the standard market often happens by switching to a mainstream carrier once your violations have aged off.
+The transition back to the standard market often happens by switching to a mainstream carrier like Travelers, State Farm, or GEICO once your violations have aged off.

 Pincher's Pro Tip